bradgwest/paap/notes/steps.md

 ## Research Question

+CNN for predicting art auction prices.
+Based on DCEC, only rather than a clustering layer, we put in a continuous output layer which attempts to predict the log of the auction price (would log actually be a good thing to use here?).
+The result is that we actually learn common features of the data with the autoencoder/decoder, and don't throw that information away.
+To our knowledge this would be an original contribution to the field.

 Does an artwork's intrinsic artistic characteristics (the characteristics that are not specific to things like it's provenance, creator, age, but are intrisic to the work itself like shapes, scenes, and colors) contribute meaningfully to